 What happens if I file a criminal complaint?
 If you file a criminal complaint, you will work with Sergeant Rick Gammon, the UHV police sergeant.
 He will talk with you and explain the process involved in filing a criminal complaint.
 Remember that filing a criminal complaint is different and separate from filing a Title IX complaint.
 Talk with us about your options and what is best for you.

 What do I do if I am accused of sexual misconduct?
 Do not contact the alleged victim.
 You may immediately want to contact someone in the campus community who can act as your advisor.
 You should also contact the Title IX Coordinator who can explain procedures for dealing with sexual misconduct complaints.
 You may also want to talk to a confidential counselor at the counseling center.

 What are my rights if I am accused of committing sexual misconduct?
-If a Title IX Coordinator or Assistant Coordinator notifies you that you have been accused of sexual misconduct, you have the right to due process which means you have the right to
+If a Title IX Coordinator notifies you that you have been accused of sexual misconduct, you have the right to due process which means you have the right to:

-Have an opportunity to respond to the allegations, and
+- Have an opportunity to respond to the allegations;

-Have the opportunity to appeal a Title IX finding and a Title IX-related sanction.
+- Have the opportunity to appeal any Title IX finding and any Title IX-related sanction.